fundapps/TechDocs/README.md

 | Passed          | Failed     | Rule execution failed                        |
 | Passed          | Passed     | Rule execution successful                    |

 When the rule execution is completed successfully, an additional 'Summary' element is provided in the response.
-This aims to provide the same information as the email notification sent by Rapptr when a positions file finishes processing.
+This aims to provide the same information as the email notification sent when a positions file finishes processing.

 The Summary element is comprised of: